The effects of flying on the human body and how to deal with them

 The effect: there's a higher risk of blood clots

-Sitting still in the same spot for hours on end can limit your blood circulation.
-In extreme cases, it can cause deep vein thrombosis (DVT) – when blood clots form in the deep veins of your legs.
-Research shows that the longer the flight, the greater the risk of developing DVT.
+There isn’t really anywhere to go when you’re stuck on a plane, but sitting in the same spot for hours on end without moving can limit your blood circulation.
+In extreme cases, this can lead to deep vein thrombosis (DVT) – when blood clots form in the deep veins of your legs.

 The solution: keep your blood flowing